 The decision to retain the services of hospice care is an important one that requires thoughtful consideration backed by thorough research and straightforward information.
 This is an important time for you and your loved one and demands the best decision based on all the information available.
 These FAQs are intended to give you a way to educate yourself and the people you love about the many services and benefits of Hospice of Hope.

-Can you give me some background about Unity Hospice Care?
+Can you give me some background about Hospice of Hope?

-Established in 2001, Unity Hospice Care is a full service Hospice care provider.
+Established in 2015, Hospice of Hope is a full service Hospice care provider.
 We are committed to providing compassionate care to our patients and families.
 We believe that each individual should be granted the opportunity to reach the end of life in a dignified and comfortable manner.

 Our focus is to enable our patients to live as fully and comfortably as possible while providing spiritual and palliative care through God’s grace.
 This special care is primarily provided in the patient’s home.
 However, those living in nursing homes, assisted living facilities or other in-patient facilities may also be eligible.